~ Sandal Magna Castle ~

 Isabel de Holand.
 His two illegitimate sons by Maud de Neirford

-now Countess Warrene, did not inherit, becoming Knights Hospitallers
+now Countess Warenne, did not inherit, becoming Knights Hospitallers

 in the Holy Land.
 The earldom lapsed at John's death.
 For

-figure Robyn Hode died at Kirklees priory which lay within the
+ballad figure Robyn Hode died at Kirklees priory which lay within

 II Le Waleys of Burgh Wallis in the same